All Guides About Start Here

 When to Sell

-Founders who time their exit to a milestone — hitting $5K MRR, $100K ARR, or crossing into profitability — consistently get higher multiples.
+Founders who time their sale to a milestone — hitting $5K a month, $100K a year, or turning profitable — consistently get a higher price.
 Buyers pay for momentum, not for potential.

-Best Times to List Your Micro SaaS for Sale
+Best Times to List Your Business for Sale

-Ranked by likelihood of premium multiple · Based on Empire Flippers acquisition data
+Ranked by chance of getting a top price · Based on Empire Flippers sale data

 Best timing